This post is updated on 22nd October 2021.

 Here’s How Ad Networks operate

-An ads network collects a massive number of publishers to deliver the required amount of inventory to the potential advertisers on a premium price or auction basis.
+An ads network collects a massive number of publishers to deliver the required amount of inventory to potential advertisers on a premium price or auction basis.

-Also, the advertisers set have the possibility to set up their campaigns based on their desired prices per click, impressions, and per action.
+Also, the advertisers set have the possibility to set up their campaigns based on their desired prices per click, impressions, and action.

 All these Ad management systems are offered within the Advertiser CPanel (Campaign management panel).
 No time limits or restrictions are placed as the system is managed online 24/7.

 In the early 90s when there were few online advertisers and publishers, Publishers were fine using only one Advertising Network to source their available inventory but as the internet marketing business became more massive, they figured using multiple ads networks pays better and that’s why today you see most publishers use various networks on their inventory spaces which also forced them to drop their rates.

-Ad networks serve as a bridge that connects the advertisers and publishers together.
+Ad networks serve as a bridge that connects advertisers and publishers together.
 This makes marketing and economic sense for all parties but let’s discuss them differently.

 Advertisers benefits from Ad networks

 When the primary purpose of these servers is to provide an avenue for publishers to sell their available inventory, they also provide a lot of benefits for Advertisers in the following ways.

 Scalability: Advertisers have the opportunity to buy many inventories at a time through the platform and at the same time, Ads networks provide them with the opportunity to monitor and manage their ad campaigns in a centralized system.

-Campaign management: It helps advertisers save a lot of time as they are able to manage multiple ads within one system and not moving on many publishers’ inventory spaces or web pages.
+Campaign management: It helps advertisers save a lot of time as they are able to manage multiple ads within one system and not move on many publishers’ inventory spaces or web pages.
 This could be a benefit as they reach more audiences within one system.

 Measurement and Campaign reach: Advertisers have the ability to manage their measure their campaign performance and adjust them whenever they are pleased.

 Publishers’ Benefits from Advertising Networks